jesse-ai/docs/docs/livetrade.md

 **[Update 1:]** The optimize mode is out now.
 Next step is the livetrade module.
 **[Update 2:]** It'll be available for the early-access by the end of the first week of April.
+**[Update 3:]** It's being tested by a few members of the community and the docs and announcements are under work.
+It'll be released in the coming days!

 ## Any samples of how it might be?
 Here is a sample of a running session of live trade plugin that the development team has running: